AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/ingest-streaming-data.md

 ### Create an environment

-Environments allow you to have different versions of a library in different publishing environments to accomodate your publishing workflow.
+Environments allow you to have different versions of a library in different publishing environments to accommodate your publishing workflow.
 For example, the fully tested version of your library can be published to a Production environment, while new changes are being created in a Development environment.
 You can also use different hosts for each environment.
 To create an environment:

 1. Click **[!UICONTROL Environments]** in the left navigation
 1. Click the **[!UICONTROL Create New Environment]** button